 If you have to deal with a particularly unpleasant situation, a little emergency planning can go a long way.
-If you can’t get out of the way of the hurricane or cancel your trip ahead of time, then you may have to be prepared to ride the hurricane out where you are.
-That may mean being holed up in a hotel with the windows boarded up, no air-conditioning, and very few services.
+If you can’t get out of the way of the hurricane or cancel your trip ahead of time, you may have to be prepared to ride it out wherever you are.
+That could mean being cooped up in a hotel with boarded-up windows, no air conditioning, and few amenities.

 Read also; Punta Cana Travel tips

 5. Pay attention to the weather

-Keeping one step ahead of a hurricane is critical to being able to get out of its way in time.
-Hurricane hazards come in many forms, including storm surge, heavy rainfall, inland flooding, high winds, and rip currents are all examples of hurricane hazards.
+It is critical to stay one step ahead of a hurricane in order to get out of its path in time.
+Storm surges, heavy rainfall, inland flooding, high winds, and rip currents are all examples of hurricane hazards.

-The National Weather Service is responsible for protecting life and property through timely watches and warnings, but it’s essential to pay attention to the news if you’re traveling during hurricane season.
-After all, many people were stranded for days as flights were canceled across the country when Hurricane Sandy, a classic late-season hurricane, swept through the southwestern Caribbean Sea before it eventually made landfall in New Jersey.
+The National Weather Service is in charge of protecting lives and property through timely watches and warnings, but if you’re traveling during hurricane season, you should keep an eye on the news.
+After all, when Hurricane Sandy, a classic late-season hurricane, swept through the southwestern Caribbean Sea before making landfall in New Jersey, many people were stranded for days as flights were canceled across the country.

 6. Have a backup vacation plan

-If your vacation time is really tight and you want to be sure to have one this year, you might consider this your best backup plan: cover your Caribbean trip with full travel insurance (including ‘cancel for any reason’) and have a backup vacation plan in mind
+If your vacation time is limited and you want to ensure that you have one this year, consider the following your best backup plan: Cover your Caribbean trip with comprehensive travel insurance (including ‘cancel for any reason coverage) and plan a backup vacation.

-If a hurricane seems likely as your vacation draws near, you can cancel your trip, book your alternate trip, and still have a good vacation.
+If a hurricane appears to be on the horizon as your vacation approaches, you can cancel your trip, book an alternate trip, and still have a good vacation.

 Book the top Punta Cana Excursions